windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/mvc/use-controller.md

 ## Single Action Pattern

 Windwalker Controller follows single responsibility principle, every controller has only one action (`execute()`).
-The benefit is that our controllers will be more lighter then other frameworks.
-You can add more logic to a controller but won't be confused by many actions in one class.
+The benefit is that our controllers will be much more lighter then other frameworks.
+You can add more logic to a controller without being confused by too many actions in one class.

 ## Use Multiple Actions

 But if you want to use multiple actions like traditional practice, Windwalker also support it.

-First, your controller should extends to `MultiActionController`:
+First, your controller should extend from `MultiActionController`:

 ``` php
 use Flower\Controller\Sakura\SakuraController;